Torinitei/charm-studies-lite/README.md

 This is a variant of [liouh's picross](https://github.com/liouh/picross).
 Please go check them out!
 He did all the hard work and I just changed around some styles.
-This is themed after [NomNomNami's Charm Studies](https://nomnomnami.itch.io/charm-studies)!
+This is themed after [NomnomNami's Charm Studies](https://nomnomnami.itch.io/charm-studies)!
 Highly recommend you go check her out, they make great stuff.

 ## Instructions